Rocky Mountaineer Holidays

 These extras add the cherry on top of your fabulous Rocky Mountaineer experience.
 Ride the Banff Gondola for some of the best views in the Rocky Mountains while you’re in the area.
 After you arrive in Jasper, enjoy a tour of the Icefields Parkway to the Athabasca Glacier.
 Or if you’re flying to or from Calgary, it’s the perfect opportunity to enjoy a helicopter ride in the Rockies.
 Some excursions are included in our packages, but speak to us and add any in for you.

-Choosing the perfect route
+Choosing the perfect Rocky Mountaineer route

 See the journey for yourself

-Your Rocky Mountaineer
+Rocky Mountaineer train holidays

 FAQs about Rocky Mountaineer